 II.
 Half of the fee referred to under point I. is payable for a European order for payment proposal, a European order for payment decision, a response to an appeal or revision.

 III.
 Double the amount of court fees referred to in point I is payable on appeal of a judgement or revision.

 IV.
 A court fee is not payable where a court settlement is reached during the court proceedings.

 Court fees will be collected by enforcement, and where not paid immediately then an additionally charge of HRK 100.00 will be levied.Pursuant to Article 39 of the Court Fees Act, the court is to first warn the party of the obligation to pay the fee within three days, and where a party fails to comply with the warning, the court will adopt a decision in respect of the fee on which the additional charge of HRK 100 is payable.

-Court fees in excess of HRK 100 shall be paid into the national budget through any bank or post office, into the account of the National Budget of the Republic of Croatia.
+Court fees can be paid through any bank or post office into the State Budget of the Republic of Croatia.

 In order to pay court fees from abroad the following information must be included:

 Reference number: 5045-20735-PIN (or other personal identification number for the payer)

 Beneficiary: Ministry of Finance of the Republic of Croatia, on behalf of the Commercial Court in Zagreb

 The payment description should include the fee for case ________ (number of the case file, and a description of the payment, e.g. court fee for a proposal to issue the European order for payment)